 Public Safety Departments include Police, Fire, Public Safety Capital Projects, and Municipal Court.
-The total public safety departments reflect a \$4.5 million or 9.1% decrease for FY 2019 primarily due to lower capital project funding required.
+The total public safety departments reflect a \$2.3 million or 4.6% decrease for FY 2019 primarily due to lower capital project funding required.

-- The Police budget reflects a \$0.4 million increase due to the \$0.25/hour across-the-board pay increase and increased self insurance charges due to higher claims.
-There are (2) 1.00 FTE Information Specialist positions included in the budget which were converted from temporary to permanent positions. - The Fire budget reflects a \$0.1 million decrease due to lower self insurance charges as a result of lower claims. - Public Safety capital projects reflect a \$4.9 million decrease due to lower funding required.
-Major projects funded for FY 2019 include construction of an additional fire station in the east part of Columbia and replacement of a fire apparatus.
+- The Police budget reflects a \$0.5 million increase due to the \$0.45/hour across-the-board pay increase, move to midpoint pay adjustments, and increased self insurance charges due to higher claims.
+There are (2) 1.00 FTE Information Specialist positions included in the budget which were converted from temporary to permanent positions. - The Fire budget reflects a \$46,900 decrease.
+Pay plan changes of \$0.45/hour across-the-board pay increase and move to midpoint pay adjustments were offset by lower self insurance changes as a result of lower claims. - Public Safety capital projects reflect a \$2.8 million decrease due to lower funding required.

 Parks and Recreation includes general operations, recreation services, capital projects, and the Parks Sales Tax special revenue fund.
-While the FY 2019 budget amount is \$22.1 million for all of the parks related funds, it is more appropriate to look at the net amount of \$16.4 million which subtracts out the Parks Sales Tax Fund since the expenditures in the Parks Sales Tax Fund are reflected as revenues in the general fund, recreation services fund, and the capital projects fund.
-Net Parks and Recreation Departments will decrease \$4.8 million primarily due to lower capital project funding.
-Total general fund support for parks will increase \$55,650 from last year.
+While the FY 2019 budget amount is \$22.3 million for all of the parks related funds, it is more appropriate to look at the net amount of \$16.5 million which subtracts out the Parks Sales Tax Fund since the expenditures in the Parks Sales Tax Fund are reflected as revenues in the general fund, recreation services fund, and the capital projects fund.
+Net Parks and Recreation Departments will decrease \$4.7 million primarily due to lower capital project funding.